ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 ## API

-The simplified API of pipelines (without some generics, only public members, no bodies) looks like this:
+The simplified API of pipelines (without some generics, only public members and no bodies) looks like this:

 ```kotlin
 class PipelinePhase(val name: String)